apache/flink/docs/dev/connectors/index.md

 Using a connector isn't the only way to get data in and out of Flink.
-One common pattern is to query an external database or web service in a `Map` or `FlatMap` in order to enrich the primary datastream.
+One common pattern is to query an external database or web service in a `Map` or `FlatMap` in order to enrich the primary `DataStream`.
 Flink offers an API for [Asynchronous I/O]({{ site.baseurl }}/dev/stream/operators/asyncio.html)
 to make it easier to do this kind of enrichment efficiently and robustly.